 5. A User POI that the user has added using the User POI button

 The search results may vary depending upon which of the POI sources you have picked.
 If you use the search field on the first POI screen, you can only search using the Apple MapKit Smart Search POIs.
 When you search for a nearby POI or within a category, you can search from either the FourSquare or OSM databases.
 To change the default POI database Source, go to the Settings Menu, then select General, then scroll down until you hear POI Source.
 You can toggle between FourSquare and OSM POIs.
 Foursquare has a great number of points in most locations.
 Foursquare is a web and mobile application that allows registered users to post their current location to share with friends.
 Because users are able to create points, you will run across some questionable points along with mostly good ones.
 You can even find points inside airports and malls, which you can somewhat navigate to with marginal indoor position accuracy.
 Open Street Maps (OSM) is an open source community driven POI source emphasizing local knowledge.
 If you do change the POI Source, it will remain active even when you exit the app and come back in.

 After searching for a POI, you will be presented with a list of matching POIs from which to choose.
 If there is no match, you will be presented with the choice of expanding the distance of your search, changing POI Source, or cancelling your search.
-Using Foursquare POIs you can search up to 200 miles usually in 20 mile increments depending on the density of points in the area.
-For OSM, the maximum search distance is roughly 120 miles. * temporarily unavailable* For Google, the maximum search distance is roughly 30 miles.
-Once you select the correct POI from the list, the Route creation screen will load.
+Using Foursquare POIs you can search up to 62 miles usually in 20 mile increments depending on the density of points in the area.
+For OSM, the maximum search distance is roughly 120 miles. * temporarily unavailable* For Google, the maximum search distance is roughly 30 miles.* Once you select the correct POI from the list, the Route creation screen will load.
 The POI address, phone and distance will be listed along with up to 6 action buttons:

 1. The Pedestrian button will create a pedestrian route to the POI.